Interns are an integral part of the Museum’s community, helping staff and visitors in many ways.

-The Museum offers both paid and volunteer internships; see individual internship descriptions as well as the description of the Rosemary Kennedy Internship Initiative below.
-We are always happy to coordinate with academic programs as needed to ensure due credit is received by current students.
+The Museum offers both paid and volunteer internships; see individual internship descriptions, as well as descriptions of the UNC Asheville and Rosemary Kennedy Internship Initiatives below.
+The Museum regularly coordinates with schools, colleges, and universities to ensure academic credit is received by current students.

-To apply, please send the following materials to Kristi McMillan, adult programs manager, via email or mail (PO Box 1717, Asheville, NC 28802):
+To apply, please send the following materials to Kristi McMillan, director of learning & engagement, via email or mail (PO Box 1717, Asheville, NC 28802):

 - Internship application form.
 Click here to download the form.